divio/divio-cloud-docs/introduction/08-create-custom-boilerplate.rst

 ===========================

-Each Divio Cloud site has a frontend *Boilerplate*, a set of default templates and static file.
+Each Divio Cloud site has a frontend *Boilerplate*, a set of default templates and static files.

-Typically, a Boilerplate will define how the Django templates are structured and make opinionated choices about what JavaScript frameworks and CSS tools are used.
+Typically, a Boilerplate will define how the Django templates are structured and make opinionated choices about what frontend frameworks and tools are used.

 We provide :ref:`a number of default Boilerplates <about-boilerplates>`, suited